-The NCH dataset's model performed better consistently from the beginning compared to the EDFX and the HMC datasets.
-However, one interesting pattern to note here is that, unlike the cases of EDFX and HMC, where larger batch sizes positively impacted the model's performance, the NCH dataset did not perform best for the largest batch size.
-In the case of NCH, the model performed best with a batch size of 128, achieving an accuracy of 99.08\%, while with a batch size of 1024, it had an accuracy of 97.94\%.
+The NCH dataset model performed better consistently from the beginning compared to the EDFX and HMC datasets.
+However, one interesting pattern to note here is that, unlike the cases of EDFX and HMC, where larger batch sizes positively impacted the model performance, the NCH dataset did not perform best for the largest batch size.
+For NCH, the model performed best with a batch size of 128, achieving an accuracy of 99.08\%, whereas with a batch size of 1024, it had an accuracy of 97.94\%.
 Although for the top-2 accuracy, the performance varied, in the case of the top-3 accuracy, the performance was consistent with an accuracy of 99.96\%.
-In the case of error rate, it outperformed the performances of the other two datasets, both in MAE and MSE, with the lowest values of 0.0136 and 0.1456, respectively.
-However, similar to the other two datasets, it has a smooth learning curve for both accuracy and loss values in training, and there are abrupt changes in the validation phases, slowly converging to their intended values as shown in Figure \ref{fig_nch_train_val_curve}.
+In the case of the error rate, it outperformed the other two datasets in terms of MAE and MSE, with the lowest values of 0.0136 and 0.1456, respectively.
+However, similar to the other two datasets, it has a smooth learning curve for both accuracy and loss values in training, and there are abrupt changes in the validation phases, slowly converging to their intended values (Supplementary Figure \ref{fig_nch_train_val_curve}).